cellmapslab/dex-stim-dna-methylation/README.md

 | MPIPSYKL_007875 | 200712160042_R01C01  |    -4.9666422637773895  |   200720060022_R04C01 | -12.023177359249031 |  true |
 | MPIPSYKL_007893 | 200720060022_R04C01 |     -5.231460612404898  |    200712160042_R01C01 |  -6.322773218809481 | true |

+4. Remove the individuas (both dex and veh) that we setermined as mix-ups

+**Results:**

+The results data are the final data.
+Please look at the Final result section to get location where the data are stores.

 ## **8. Gaphunter:**

 ## **9. Cell types estimation:**